Providing support and promoting respect for everyone with a visible difference

 The law doesn’t use the language of “visible difference”.
 But you may have the right not to be discriminated against as a disabled person if you have an impairment (such as a condition or injury) which:

-1. Has a substantial adverse effect on your ability to carry out normal day-to-day activities; or
+1. Has a substantial adverse effect on your ability to carry out normal day-to-day activities (or to participate fully and effectively in working life on an equal basis with other workers); or

 2. Consists of a severe disfigurement.
 This applies even if your disfigurement has no impact on what activities you can do or on your mental health.